I make computer games, mostly small ones, in Java. My favorite games to play are probably Armageddon Empires, Minecraft and Master of Orion II.

 No blogs were found matching the criteria specified.
 We suggest you try the blog list with no filter applied, to browse all available.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

 For fans of indie games and hardcore indie gamers, no matter at all whether these indies are commercial or freeware/opensource!
 This is a hub used for...

-This group shall connect all game developers, designers, artists, etc. who live in Switzerland.
+This group shall connect all game developers, designers, artists, etc. who live and work in Switzerland.

 For all fans of turn-based strategy genre, those that are entirely different from regular wargames or grand strategies, like tactical squad TB based games...